Optimizing Electronic Structure Simulations on a Trapped-ion Quantum Computer using Problem Decomposition: Results and Discussion

-We now perform classical post-processing, purifying the two-particle, reduced density matrix using McWeeney's density purification technique~\cite{Truflandier:2016} to see whether we can further improve the total energy evaluation.
-The two-particle, reduced density matrices obtained from the experiment are iteratively purified as $P^{\text{new}}_{pqrs}=3(P^{\text{old}}_{pqrs})^{2}-2(P^{\text{old}}_{pqrs})^{3}$ until the convergence criterion of $Tr(P^{2}_{pqrs}-P_{pqrs}) < 1.0 \times 10^{-2}$ is met.
-See Appendix~\ref{app:purification} for details.
-This requires us to run an additional circuit, YY, on the trapped-ion quantum computer with three single-qubit and one two-qubit native operations, as shown in Fig.~\ref{fig:pipeline}(C)(2)(b).
-See Appendix~\ref{app:circuit} for details on the optimizing compilation.
+The level of accuracy in our results is due to the ability of the decomposition method to well approximate most of the curve, the success of the VQE algorithm and QCC circuit ansatz to express the fragments, and the small systematic errors of the hardware used in this experiment.
+We note that the error bars are quite large, which is a result of the limited sampling capacity.
+The achievable precision will increase as the availability of quantum resources grows.
+Simulating a molecule of this size was only possible through using problem decomposition to create fragments that would fit the hardware.
+This demonstrates how we can use classical methods to extend the applicability of quantum hardware that is limited in size, and scale the correlation captured in our fragments as hardware develops.

 In order to capture the nature of the entanglement in our simulation, which is the characteristic phenomenon of quantum simulation, we also investigate two types of quantum entanglement.
 The Hilbert space of the two-qubit system is split into two subsystems: the first and second qubits, and the fragment and the bath orbitals.
 In both cases, the experimental results are very close to theoretical predictions and clearly show that the states we observe in the present experiment are entangled.
-See Appendix~\ref{app:entanglement} for more details.
+See Supplementary Note 4 for more details.

-Figure~\ref{fig:h10_pes} shows the post-processed total energies (red plotted points).
-The post-processed energies are within chemical accuracy with the full CI energies for all points calculated.
-See Table~\ref{fig:dmet_energies} for the precise values of both the post-processed energies and their respective errors.
-The high quality of the two-qubit gates in the hardware enables accurate post-processing.
-See Appendix~\ref{app:purification} for further details.
-For $R=1.1~\si{\angstrom}$, the post-processed total energy is $E = -0.539 \; \pm 0.007$~hartrees, which is within chemical accuracy.
-The two-particle, reduced density matrices with large error values are greatly improved by the density matrix purification, as also seen in a previous work~\cite{McCaskey:2019}.
-Note that not all total energies for all points in our work are improved ($R=0.7, 1.0~\si{\angstrom}$) compared to the ideal DMET-QCC results, as the errors in some of the determined energies prior to post-processing are very small.

-Using the post-processed result where $R=1.1~\si{\angstrom}$, we achieve chemical accuracy for the total energies with ideal DMET-QCC results for all points.
-In addition, the post-processed energies are within chemical accuracy with respect to the full CI energies for all points.
-This is realized by treating electron correlation for a 10-electron system without using frozen-core approximation (i.e., taking into account all electrons equally and explicitly) in our simulation on a trapped-ion quantum computer.